-Having smaller hands should never be a barrier to a comfortable guitar playing experience, no matter what genres of music you prefer.
-In years gone by, many guitarists have had to make do with uncomfortable guitars that hindered progress, and in countless cases, frustration with that lack of progress resulted in players simply quitting.
+Having smaller hands should never be a barrier to a comfortable guitar-playing experience, no matter what genres of music you prefer.
+In years gone by, many guitarists had to make do with uncomfortable guitars that hindered progress and then frustration from the lack of progress, resulting in players simply quitting.

-- How to choose the Best Guitar for Small Hands
+- How to Choose the Right Guitar For You

 Great components and peerless style priced to suit any budget

 A fantastic acoustic guitar that works as well as a primary instrument as it does for travel.
 It’s compact, looks great, and offers excellent playability.